IFRS 13 para 93(b), IAS 2 paras 3(b), 36(c), fair value hierarchy disclosure for broker/dealer inventory held at fair value

 Inventories

-The vast majority of inventories attributable to the marketing activities are valued at fair value less costs of disposal with the remainder valued at the lower of cost or net realisable value, with costs allocated using the first-in-first-out (FIFO) method.
+The majority of inventories attributable to the marketing activities are valued at fair value less costs of disposal with the remainder valued at the lower of cost or net realisable value, with costs allocated using the first-in-first-out (FIFO) method.
 Unrealised gains and losses from changes in fair value are reported in cost of goods sold.

 Inventories held by the industrial activities are valued at the lower of cost or net realisable value.
-Cost is determined using FIFO or the weighted average method and comprises material costs, labour costs and allocated production related overhead costs.
+Cost is determined using FIFO or the weighted average method and comprises material costs, labour costs and allocated production-related overhead costs.
 Typically raw materials and consumables are measured using the FIFO method and work in progress inventories using the weighted average method.
+Where the production process results in more than one product being produced (joint products), cost is allocated between the various products according to the ratio of contribution of these metals to gross sales revenue.
+Financing and storage costs related to inventory are expensed as incurred.